 Equipment Action Summary Diver Modem Make sure the O-ring on the connector is free of defects and is lightly lubed with O-ring lube.
 The O-ring should have a slightly greasy appearance with no lube visible.
 A small tube of Christo-Lube (or similar) has been provided for this purpose.
 If the O-ring needs replaced use the plastic O-ring pick to remove the defective O-ring, discard and replace with a new O-ring.
 A small tube of O-ring lube, a plastic O-ring pick, and spare O-rings are provided in the Tools & Spares Kit.
 Make sure the connector O-ring is installed in the O-ring groove.
 Then install the screw-on cap to protect the connector from seawater.
-Turn on the Diver Modem by pushing the button on the bottom of the modem.
 Attach the Diver Modem to SCUBA Equipment.
 NOTE: If using a Diver6 Accessory that plugs into the connector, the rubber shoulders of the contact pins need lightly lube with silicone grease.
 A tube of Dow Corning #4 Grease is provided for this purpose in the Tools & Spares Kit.